Google Chrome: IT security vulnerability with high risk! Vulnerability allows code execution - Breaking Latest News

 Remoteangriff: Ja

 The Common Vulnerability Scoring System (CVSS) is used to assess the vulnerability of computer systems.
-The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various metrics in order to better prioritize countermeasures.
+The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various criteria in order to better prioritize countermeasures.
 The attributes “none”, “low”, “medium”, “high” and “critical” are used for the severity of a vulnerability.
 The base score assesses the prerequisites for an attack (including authentication, complexity, privileges, user interaction) and its consequences.
-With the temporal score, framework conditions that change over time are included in the evaluation.
-The severity of the vulnerability discussed here is classified as “high” according to the CVSS with a base score of 8.8.
+The Temporal Score also takes into account changes over time with regard to the risk situation.
+The severity of the current vulnerability is classified as “high” according to the CVSS with a base score of 8.8.

 Google Chrome Bug: Vulnerability allows code execution